Photo: UN-REDD Programme

 Human rights must also be respected, including those of Indigenous peoples’ and local communities.

 Forest-rich countries such as Costa Rica are looking at how to strategically engage in carbon markets in the context of delivering their NDCs.

 In Southeast Asia, Cambodia has extensive experience with the voluntary carbon market in the forest sector.
 In line with its updated NDC and ambitious Long-Term Strategy for Carbon Neutrality, Cambodia, through the second phase of the Climate Promise, is strategically considering how the regulated and voluntary international carbon markets can offer opportunities to mobilize investments in priority sectors such as energy, forest and land use.

 Meanwhile, countries such as Ghana are already pioneering the implementation of carbon market instruments developed through voluntary cooperation among countries under Article 6.2 of the Paris Agreement.

-Last month, UN Secretary-General Antonio Guterres urged the world to “put the pedal to the metal” in addressing the climate crisis.
+UN Secretary-General Antonio Guterres has urged the world to “put the pedal to the metal” in addressing the climate crisis.